dpretet/axi-crossbar/README.md

 - USER signal support
     - Configurable for each channel (AW, AR, W, B, R)
     - Common to all master/slave interfaces if activated
-- FULL, RESTRICTED and LITE AXI modes
+- AXI or AXI4-Lite mode:
     - LITE mode: route all signals described in AXI4-lite specification
     - FULL mode: route all signals described by AXI4 specification
-    - RESTRICTED mode: route only an AXI4 subset, for application needing to do simple memory-mapped requests (AXI4-lite being burst capable)
-    - Useful to save gate count
+    - The mode applies to global infrastructure
 - Master routes to a slave can be defined to restrict slave access
     - Permits to create enclosed and secured memory map
     - Access a forbidden memory zone returns a DECERR reponse in completion channel
     - Useful to save gate count

 ## Implementation Details